OPENDAP/cloud_formation/README.md

         --stack-name Hyrax-8 --parameter-overrides KeyName=opendap-test-aws-east-2017

 Note that the PEM file name lacks the '.pem' extension.

+Also, just a bit of a reminder WRT 'aws' and credentials, if your ~/.aws/credentials file lists a public and private key you want to use under a profile, you should provide that and the region, like this:

+    aws --profile jimg --region us-east-1 cloudformation deploy \
+        --template-file gitHyraxCentos7.json --stack-name Hyrax-git-01 \
+        --parameter-overrides KeyName=opendap-test-aws-east-2017

+KeyName is the name of the pem file used to grant access to the host your building, the --profile and --region are used by the 'aws' command line client.

 The AMI instance numbers were fund using the Cloud Market site: https://thecloudmarket.com.